-Stock Image of Phone Scanning 3 Raster to Vector Here is where you will start your journey into the digital world.
-The goal of this assignment is to convert your hand drawn masterpiece into line work the computer can read.
-If you're new, you may be wondering what raster means or what a vector is.
+Stock Image of Scanning with Phone 3 Raster to Vector Now you will start your journey into the digital world.
+The goal of this assignment is to convert your hand-drawn masterpiece into line work the computer can read.
+If you're new, you may be wondering what the terms raster or vector means.
 Well, a raster is an image that is made up of individual pixels.
-The amount of pixels contributes to the overall quality of an image.
+The amount of pixels contribute to the overall quality of an image.
 As for vectors, Instructions 1.
-After you scan in your hand drawn 3" x 3" square by following the instructions in Assignment 2, you should have a raster image.
+After you scan in your hand-drawn 3.5" x 3.5" square by following the instructions in Assignment 2, you should have a raster image.
 Import this image into any vector graphics program of your choosing.
 We recommend using Illustrator or Inkscape to proceed.
-2.Once you have imported your image onto a 8.5" x 11" document, it is as simple as tracing your hand drawn line work using any of the vector tools that are offered within the software you chose.
-3. If you don't have any experience with any of the programs that perform these functions, please refer to the tutorials we have provided.
-4. Keep in mind that in the next step you will be plotting this line work using the Axidraw.
-Be sure to create separate layers for line work that you may want plotted in a different color or with a different pen thickness.
-5. Once you are finished tracing your line work, export the file as an SVG file type so it can be imported into Inkscape to run the Axidraw.
-6. Proceed to M1A4 these are made up of points, lines, and curves that are based on mathematical formulas.
-This is why you are able to scale vector graphics and not lose fidelity as you would with raster.
-Using vector based softwares opens up your art to new mediums and scales, so trace away!
-Final Deliverables: One .SVG file of the vectors from your drawing
+2. In the vector program of your choice, create a document that is 8.5" x 11" oriented horizontally.
+Import your scanned raster image and scale it to 6.5" x 6.5''.
+3. Now, simply trace your hand drawn line work using any of the vector tools that are offered within the software you chose.
+Note: Please avoid any type of fill pattern/coloring.
+4. If you don't have any experience with any of the programs that perform these functions, please refer to the tutorials we have provided on the next page of this document.
+5. Keep in mind that in the next step you will be plotting this linework using the Axidraw.
+Be sure to create separate layers for linework that you may want plotted in a different color or with a different pen thickness.
+6. Once you are finished tracing your line work, export the file as an SVG file type so it can be imported into Inkscape to run the Axidraw.
+7. Proceed to M1A4 these are made up of points, lines, and curves that are based on mathematical formulas.
+This results in the ability to scale vector graphics and not lose fidelity as you would with a raster.
+Using vector-based softwares opens up your art to new mediums and scales, so trace away!
+MODULE Final Deliverable: One .SVG file of the vectors from your drawing